oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Obtaining Public Key for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

-A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT:
+A recipient of an SD-JWT VC MUST apply the following rules to validate that the public verification key for the Issuer-signed JWT corresponds to the `iss` value:

-- JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
+- JWT Issuer Metadata: If a recipient supports JWT Issuer Metadata and if the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
-- DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+- DID Document Resolution: If a recipient supports DID Document Resolution and if the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 In this case, if the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.
-- X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
+- X.509 Certificates: If the recipient supports X.509 Certificates, the recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
     - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501].
 In this case, the DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
     - If the `iss` value contains a URN using the URN URI scheme [@RFC2141].
 In this case, the URN MUST match a `unifiedResourceName` SAN entry of the leaf certificate.

 Separate specifications or ecosystem regulations MAY define rules complementing the rules defined above, but such rules are out of scope of this specification.
 See (#ecosystem-verification-rules) for security considerations.

+If a recipient cannot validate that the public verification key corresponds to the `iss` value of the Issuer-signed JWT, the SD-JWT VC MUST be rejected.

 # JWT Issuer Metadata {#jwt-issuer-metadata}